voxpelli/node-connect-pg-simple/README.md

 * **conString** - if you don't have your PostgreSQL connection string in the `DATABASE_URL` environment variable (as you do by default on eg. Heroku) – then you need to specify the connection [string or object](https://github.com/brianc/node-postgres/wiki/pg#connectstring-connectionstring-function-callback) here so that this module that create new connections.
 Needen even if you supply your own database module.
 * **schemaName** - if your session table is in another Postgres schema than the default (it normally isn't), then you can specify that here.
 * **tableName** - if your session table is named something else than `session`, then you can specify that here.
 * **pruneSessionInterval** - Sets the delay in seconds at which expired sessions are pruned from the database.
 Default is 60 seconds.
+If set to a falsy value no automatic pruning will happen.
+* **errorLog** – the method used to log errors in those cases where an error can't be returned to a callback.
+Defaults to `console.error()`, but can be useful to override if one eg. uses [Bunyan](https://github.com/trentm/node-bunyan) for logging.

+## Useful methods

+* **pruneSessions([callback(err)])** – will prune old sessions.
+Only really needed to be called if **pruneSessionInterval** has been set to a falsy value which one can do if one eg. wants a more advanced pruning interval mechanism.

 ## Changelog